AndromedaOnGIT/uds/README.md

-# :milky_way: UDS : Unlimited Drive Storage
+# :milky_way: UDS : Unlimited Drive Storage - GUI

+A GUI Port of UDS for Windows
 Store files in Google Docs without counting against your quota.

 ### Features